hashicorp/dev-portal/README.md

   components/
   views/
   layouts/
+  hooks/
 ```

 - **`components`** - Shareable, smaller components for use across any number of other components
 - **`views`** - Componentry which represents a full site "view."
 This is a way to abstract out page components and easily co-locate related code.
 Not necessarily intended for re-use, unless one needs to render the same view on multiple pages.
 This also allows us to co-locate sub-components and test files with page components, which is otherwise difficult with file-based routing
 - **`layouts`** - Layout components which are generic and possibly used across different pages (see [Next.js docs](https://nextjs.org/docs/basic-features/layouts#per-page-layouts))
+- **`hooks`** - Shared hooks which are applicable for use across a variety of other components

 An example implementation of components laid out this way: